ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### ak-spki

-This field contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the Evidence.
+This claim contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the Evidence.
 The definition and encoding for SPKIs are defined in X.509 certificates ({{RFC5280}}).

 This transaction claim is used to bind the content of the Evidence with the key(s) used to sign that Evidence.
 The importance of this binding is discussed in {{sec-detached-sigs}}.

+This claim can be reported multiple times.
+Each included claim MUST refer to a different attestation key.
+In other words, this claim should be repeated only if multiple attestation keys are used to sign the Evidence.

 ## Additional Entity and Claim Types {#sec-additional-claim-types}

 It is expected that HSM vendors will register additional Entity and Claim types by assigning OIDs from their own proprietary OID arcs to hold data describing additional proprietary key properties.

-When new entity and claim types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the meaning of the types and the frequency that values can be provided.
+When new entity and claim types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the semantics of the claims and the frequency that values can be provided.

 See {{sec-req-processing}}, {{sec-req-verification}} and {{sec-cons-verifier}} for handling of unrecognized custom types.